-The Appalachian Development Corporation was organized primarily for the purpose of furthering economic development, job creation and retention and financially assisting in the growth and development of business concerns in Upstate South Carolina.
+The Appalachian Development Corporation assists in economic development, job creation and retention and financially assisting in the growth and development of business concerns in Upstate South Carolina.
 The corporation provides funding to small businesses in Spartanburg County through programs in conjunction with the U.S. Small Business Administration and the US Department of Agriculture and the Appalachian Regional Commission.

 A non-profit organization that provides information on over 2.5 million businesses nationwide, resolving issues between businesses and consumers, and monitoring charity groups.

 The SC Capital Access Program is designed to provide financial institutions in South Carolina a flexible method of making business loans that may not meet conventional underwriting standards.

 CommunityWorks is a nonprofit financial institution that provides Microbusiness loans to existing small businesses as well as start-ups and entrepreneurs.
 CommunityWorks focuses on providing loans to underserved business owners that might struggle getting financing from a traditional institution.
 Contact Archie Johnson firstname.lastname@example.org, or Edris Tucker email@example.com 864-235-6331.

 An agency of the US Department of Agriculture that provides commercial lending services and renewable energy and energy efficiency programs for agriculture producers and rural small businesses.

 A privately funded non-profit organization that offers business training programs for refining and writing business plans and growing sustainable high-impact companies.
 Programs combine one-on-one coaching, peer learning, guest speakers and comprehensive tools to help produce solid business plans and strategies.

 Monthly farmer’s market operating from June to November provides business opportunities for local farmers and artisans.

 Minority Women Business Enterprise